 Regulatory Deferrals.
-As a regulated entity, the Agency's financial statements are prepared in accordance with GASB Statement No. 62, "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements," which require that the effects of the rate making process be recorded in the financial statements.
-Accordingly, certain expenses and credits normally reflected in the Change in Net Position as incurred, are recognized when included in rates and recovered from, or refunded to, SMUD through the PPA agreement.
-The Agency records regulatory assets and credits to reflect rate-making actions of the Commission.
+As a regulated entity, the Agency's financial statements are prepared in accordance with GASB Statement No. 62, "Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 Financial Accounting Standards Board and American Institute of Certified Public Accountants and credits to reflect rate-making actions of the Commission.
 The account includes the unamortized debt issuance costs of previously issued bonds of the Agency.
 The regulatory asset is amortized using the straight line method over the remaining life of the associated bonds and recorded in Regulatory Amounts Collected in Rates in the Statements of Revenues, Expenses and Changes in Net Position.